KTH/devops-course/contributions/open/jespel-btel/README.md

 We would like to create an art project representing flaky tests as our open project.

-Our idea is to create an animation of an ECG that works most of the time, but sometimes for no reason flatlines for a short while before it returns to normal.
+Our idea is to create an animation of an ECG that works most of the time, but sometimes for no reason weirds out (like flatlines for a short while or take a double beat) before it returns to normal.

 Our idea is to create a small webpage to hold this animation.